kstenerud/concise-encoding/cbe-specification.md

 * [Temporal types](#temporal-types)
 * [Array types](#array-types)

-Nil must not be used as a key.
+Nil must not be used as a key, and [references](#reference) are not allowed as keys.

 #### Example: